 Foster Care: Making All the Children Healthy (MATCH)

-FY18 MATCH worked with 1957 BCDSS children in foster care.
-Our impact:
+In FY ’19, MATCH worked with 1957 BCDSS children in foster care.

-91% of new entrants to MATCH Program had initial health appointments at the Baltimore Child Abuse Center within 5 days of program enrollment
+- 91% of children new to the foster care system had an initial health appointment at the Baltimore Child Abuse Center within five days of program enrollment